 As you add new users or change current user codes, you can keep track of their profile number in the system.
-Use the following table to track custom user codes in your system.
+Use the following table to track users in your system.
 Only 4-digit user codes can be assigned to All/Perimeter, Home/Sleep/Away, or Home/Sleep/Away with Guest system users.